 Assessment is through a terminal examination marked by external examiners.
-Candidates explore the history of Western Classical Music, film music and popular music, alongside music from other cultures, and focus on two particular set works.
+Candidates explore the history of Western Classical Music, film music and popular music, as well as music from other cultures.
+Students focus on two particular set works chosen by the examination board.
 Students will answer questions on these works and on unprepared listening examples, focusing on the ability to identify and analyse music from a variety of cultures and times.